zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 1. Flow based QoS cannot provide separate treatment to some media streams compared to others in the single RTP session.

-1. If there is significant asymmetry between the media streams' RTCP reporting needs, there are some challenges in configuration and usage to avoid wasting RTCP reporting on the media stream that does not need that frequent reporting.
+1. If there is significant asymmetry between the media streams\' RTCP reporting needs, there are some challenges in configuration and usage to avoid wasting RTCP reporting on the media stream that does not need that frequent reporting.